quebex

 $ cproc -emit-qbe example.c

-$ quebex-symex example.qbe
+$ quebex-symex --write-tests tests/ example.qbe

 This will yield the following output: